Finding Planted Cliques in Sublinear Time: Related work

 As far as the authors are aware, the planted clique problem was first studied in~\cite{jerrum1992large} in which Jerrum studied Markov chain Monte Carlo methods and showed that the metropolis process cannot find cliques of size $O(\sqrt{n})$.
 It is known that just above the information theoretic threshold, $k = 2\log{n}$, there is a unique largest clique with high probability and the brute force algorithm will successfully find the clique.
 This lies in stark contrast to where polynomial-time algorithms begin to work.
 The first polynomial time algorithm was provided in~\cite{kuvcera1995expected} although shown only to work above the degree counting threshold $k = \Omega(\sqrt{n\log{n}})$.
 Several algorithms were later shown to work for $k = \Omega(\sqrt{n})$, starting with the spectral algorithm from \cite{alon1998finding}, and including an algorithm that is based on semidefinite programming from \cite{feige2000finding}.
 In fact, a line of work including more sophisticated degree counting algorithms~\cite{feige2010finding,dekel2014finding} and approximate message passing~\cite{deshpande2015} has shown that cliques of size larger than $\Omega(\sqrt{n})$ can be found in nearly linear ($\widetilde{O}(n^2)$) time.
 To the best of our knowledge, no sublinear time algorithm has been proposed so far.

 On the flip side, it is widely believed that no polynomial time algorithm can solve the planted clique problem for clique size significantly smaller than $O(\sqrt{n})$.
 Evidence for this fact has mounted up in recent years, and comes from showing that restricted classes of algorithms can not beat this bound. $\Theta(\sqrt{n})$ was shown to be a barrier for the powerful sum-of-squares hierarchy~\cite{meka2015sum,deshpande2015improved,hopkins2018integrality,barak2019nearly} and for statistical query algorithms~\cite{feldman2017statistical}.
+Hardness against circuit classes for a related problem was shown in \cite{rossman2008constant,rossman2014monotone}.
 This body of work has provided evidence for a so-called statistical-computational gap.
 We refer the reader interested in statistical-computational gaps in planted problems to the papers~\cite{wu2018statistical, bandeira2018notes, gamarnik2019landscape}.

-As a result, a number of works have used this conjectured hardness, the \PCC~(or close variants) to show average-case hardness results for various problems~\cite{alon2007testing,arora2010computational,berthet2013complexity,koiran2014hidden,ma2015computational,wang2016average, brennan2018reducibility,shah2019feeling}.
+As a result, a number of works have used this conjectured hardness, the \PCC~(or close variants) to show average-case hardness results for various problems~\cite{alon2007testing,arora2010computational,berthet2013complexity,koiran2014hidden,ma2015computational,wang2016average, brennan2018reducibility,shah2019feeling,manurangsi2020strongish}.
 It has additionally been used as a cryptographic primitive~\cite{applebaum2010public}.
 We follow in these footsteps by using the \PCC~as our main hardness assumption to prove lower bounds for sublinear time algorithms.
 A key difference here is that instead of using an assumption that talks about that gap between polynomial and superpolynomial time algorithms to obtain another such gap, we use it to show a fine-grained (in fact sublinear) hardness result that distinguishes between different polynomial running times.